leok7v/leok7v.github.io/page90.md

 Over the years I have written code in most of the possible and most bizarre styles you can think of.

-I never argues with a team about how the code must look as long as team's code style is self consistent and readable.
+I never argue with a team about how the code must look as long as the team's code style is self-consistent and readable.

-For myself I've settled on what I've found most convent over the years.
+For myself I've settled on what I've found most convenient over the years.

 My personal motto in code styling was: *"To achieve peace of mind and for the love of code you must achieve peace with the code first..."*
 (I must confess - I've never understood `warrios` in various `codewarrior` tools)